Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/overview.rst

 In this image you can easily see that the shape and size of the marked face in 3D space is different in UV space.

-This difference is caused by the 'stretching' (technically called mapping) of the 3D part (XYZ) onto a 2D plane (i.e the UV map).
+This difference is caused by the "stretching" (technically called mapping) of the 3D part (XYZ) onto a 2D plane (i.e the UV map).

 If a 3D object has a UV map, then, in addition to the 3D-coordinates X, Y, and Z,